johnfitzpatrick/aws-modernization-workshop-with-Sysdig/content/30_module_1/32_image_from_registry.md

 ---
-title: "1.5 Push and scan an image from the registry"
+title: "1.5 Push and Scan an Image from the Registry"
 chapter: false
 weight: 32
 ---

-### 1.5.1 Download Example Dockerfile and Sources
+### Download Example Dockerfile and Sources

 To illustrate the images scanning we will build an example Node.JS application based on the official “hello world” example described in [[their website](https://nodejs.org/de/docs/guides/nodejs-docker-webapp/)](https://nodejs.org/de/docs/guides/nodejs-docker-webapp/).